 For someone who is unfamiliar with the fundamentals of the working dog world, there are many different types of service dogs, each with their own specializations.

 Though still working dogs, therapy dogs and emotional support animals do not fall into the category of service dogs.
-This distinction is made because of the training and specificity of task that are required of service dogs.
-Therapy dogs and emotional support animals do not have the same access to public facilities as service dogs, namely businesses, government buildings, restaurants, hospitals, schools, hotels, or places of employment
+This distinction is made because of the training and specificity of tasks that are required of service dogs.
+Therapy dogs and emotional support animals do not have the same access to public facilities as service dogs, namely businesses, government buildings, restaurants, hospitals, schools, hotels, or places of employment.

 Service dogs are trained to respond to the specific needs of their handlers.
 These needs are directly associated with a physical, sensory, psychiatric, or mental disability.
 The service dogs trained to assist, alert, or respond is these situations can be categorized based on the tasks needed and the dog’s specific abilities.

 - Give cues to help their handler prioritize information.
 Such as a fire alarm in the midst of also processing the sound of a fan, music playing, the texture of the carpet under their feet and the feel of their clothing.

 - Notify handler of repetitive behaviors they are exhibiting.
 These behaviors may be calming to the handler, so this notification is not to halt the behavior, rather to make the handler aware that it is happening.

 - Apply pressure on handler’s body to help calm them.

 - Alert handler to environmental sounds.
 Such as sirens, a phone ringing, a doorbell, etc.

 - May be used outside the home, but some handlers make a personal decision not to use their hearing dog in public.